ran-var/blog/source/_posts/uefi-attack.md

 ### Who Measures the Measurer?

-BitLocker's security relies on a chain of trust, but there's a logical paradox at its core: the UEFI firmware measures everything else, but **nothing measures the firmware itself** when it first loads.
+BitLocker's security relies on a chain of trust, but there's a logical issue at its core: the UEFI firmware measures everything else, but **nothing measures the firmware itself** when it first loads.

 The TPM trusts whatever measurements the firmware sends it.
 If an attacker modifies the firmware to lie about those measurements, the TPM has no way to know.
 It will happily unseal the BitLocker keys as long as the firmware reports the "correct" PCR values - even if the actual boot process is completely compromised.